LeanKit-Labs/hyped/README.md

 These examples show the bare minimum.
 You'll only get support for built in mediatypes - presently `application/json` and `application/hal+json`.
 This means if you don't provide your own engine for custom media types and a client sends an accept header for a media type hyped knows about, it will send back a 415 (unsupported media type) to the client rather than throwing an exception.

 ### With Autohost
 This example will add an express middleware to `autohost` that extends the envelope with a fluent set of calls that can be used to construct and render a hypermedia response.
-The correct version, rendering engine,
+The correct version, rendering engine, resource and action are all determined during the hyped middleware you add to autohost so that when rendering a response, the only things you must provide is the model.

+	Note: at this time autohost 0.3.0-3 or greater is required

 __index.js__
 ```javascript